emp3thy/unsubscriber/refactoring.md

 - Include reason and timestamp in all entries

 **Acceptance Criteria:**
-- ✅ UnwantedSendersRepository class created
+- ✅ UnwantedSendersRepository class created (COMPLETED)
 - ✅ Can add sender to must-delete list with reason
 - ✅ Can get all must-delete senders (returns list of dicts)
 - ✅ Can remove sender from must-delete list